kimtae55/Simple-GWAS-Tutorial/README.md

        --out "${base}_8"
 ```

-Step 6: We exclude all individuals with a PI_HAT > 0.2 to remove cryptic relatedness, assuming a random population sample.
+6) We exclude all individuals with a PI_HAT > 0.2 to remove cryptic relatedness, assuming a random population sample.
 ```
 # Step 1.
 LD-prune SNPs (used only for relatedness detection)
 plink2 --bfile "${base}_8" \